Nikita1917s/KeyUA-Pipeline-Prototype/README.md

 4) Add slackWorkspaceId to the Notification Rule.
 5) Check the Slack App after Pipeline process

-## To run the application enter to the console next commands:
+## To Deploy the application enter to the console next commands:
+1) `tsc && npm test` deploy this stack to your default AWS account/region
-1) `cdk bootstrap`   deployment of an AWS CloudFormation template to a specific AWS environment
+2) `cdk bootstrap`   deployment of an AWS CloudFormation template to a specific AWS environment
-2) `cdk deploy`      deploy this stack to your default AWS account/region
+3) `cdk deploy`      deploy this stack to your default AWS account/region